oppo-us-research/NeuRBF/readme.md

 ```bash
 python main.py --config configs/img.py --path ./data/img/pluto.png --alias pluto
 ```
 The result and tensorboard log will be located in `log/img`.
+To adjust model size, you can specify the value of `--log2_hashmap_size_ref` argument.

+NOTE: To reduce GPU memory usage, you can add `--ds_device cpu` to the above command.
+This will put some data on CPU instead of GPU, but will also make training slower.

 ### Fit all images in the DIV2K dataset
 Download the [validation set](http://data.vision.ee.ethz.ch/cvl/DIV2K/DIV2K_valid_HR.zip) of the [DIV2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/) and put it in `data/img/div2k`.
 The path to each image should be `data/img/div2k/DIV2K_valid_HR/xxxx.png`.
 Then run